saitejavanamala/Portfolio/SQL/SQLQuestionnaire.md

 69. What are string functions in SQL?
 70. What are user defined functions?
 71. What are all types of user-defined functions?
 72. What is Self-Join?
+Give 2 examples.
 73. What is Cross-Join?
+Give 2 examples.
 75. What are all different types of collation sensitivity?
 76. How to get unique records from a table?
 77. What is the command used to fetch the first 5 characters of a string?